Frequently Asked Questions

 What are the types of payment fraud?

 Digital payment fraud can take many forms.
-We help businesses detect several of them, including credit card fraud, credit card chargebacks (friendly fraud), coupon and promo code abuse, and card cracking.
+We help businesses detect several types, including credit card fraud, credit card chargebacks (friendly fraud), coupon and promo code abuse, and card cracking.
 You can learn more about each here.

 What is account takeover fraud (ATO)?